-Groupon (GRPN) shares were about 25 percent lower in premarket trading, after missing on revenue and warning on outlook.
-Co-founder Eric Lefkofsky is leaving as CEO and returning to the role of chairman.
+Groupon (GRPN) shares were about 25 percent lower in premarket trading, after Co-founder Eric Lefkofsky is leaving as CEO and returning to the role of chairman.

 Struggling hardwood flooring retailer Lumber Liquidators (LL) appointed board member John Presley as chief executive, Thomas Sullivan.
 (Reuters)

 San Francisco voters on Tuesday defeated a controversial ballot measure to curb short-term home and apartment rentals, handing a victory to companies such as Airbnb.
 (Reuters)

 In a major setback to marijuana legalization nationwide, Ohio voters have rejected a sweeping ballot initiative that would have ended pot prohibition in the Buckeye State.

 Hedge fund manager and frequent Fed critic Stanley Druckenmiller believes the central bank has created a bubble of short-term investing through its near zero interest rates and quantitative easing.

 Bitcoin, the world's most popular digital currency, has been on a roll, but no one is really sure why.
 After dipping well below $200 in January, bitcoin has recently traded at double those levels.

 Asian stocks rose sharply today, on a stellar IPO in Tokyo and positive economic data in China.
 Japan's Nikkei rose 1.3 percent.
 The Shanghai composite increased nearly 4.3 percent.